berquerant/k8s-lease/README.md

   klock [flags] -- command [arguments]

-klock manages the Kubernetes lease locks from within shell scripts or from the command line.
+klock manages the Kubernetes lease locks from shell scripts or from the command line.

 klock runs the provided command (or a command with arguments) with mutual exclusion guaranteed by a lease. klock acquires a lock via a holder identity from a lease, which is created if it does not already exist.